Checker Motors Corporation: Model A (1939)

 The taxi driver also rode with the comfort of Checker exclusive features.
 Checker claimed that the seat could be adjusted in no less than 15 positions, because the company had always maintained that a comfortable seat would allow the driver to drive longer shifts and yield greater profits for taxicab operators.
 This Checker exclusive had been patented in 1931.
 Above the driver's head was a vent in the roof to allow fresh air to flow into the driver compartment.
 The driver compartment was now protected during all four seasons and for the first time was heated.
 Gone were the days of drivers being exposed to the weather.
 The manual transmission shift was moved to the steering column, again in an effort to improve the overall driving experience.

-From the rear back, the Model A has the very tasteful streamline styling that was very popular at the time; that said, the Model A front end has always garnered strong opinions from automobile fans.
+From the rear back, the Model A has the streamline styling that was very popular at the time; that said, the Model A front end has always garnered strong opinions from automobile fans.
 Early artists’ renditions of the Model A depict an integrated streamline design from fore to aft, but the production car sports a unique, even gothic front clip.
 It's unclear why the major change in the front end styling was made to the production vehicle, but it has been said that the “sugar scoop” fenders, inherited in part from the preceding Model Y, were purpose built to provide safety from tire damage in minor city traffic accidents.
 At the time, other taxis with streamlined fenders ran the risk of having a tyre pierced in a minor accident, whereas the Model A had a higher probability of driving away.